7 Easy Ways to Get SMS Opt-Ins For Your Text Marketing List

 3. Get opt-ins from previously collected phone numbers

-You may already have phone numbers that live in a Custom User Field.
+You may already have phone numbers that live in a Custom User Field for your SMS marketing campaign.
 But to send a message to them, they need to give you permission for text communication.
 Now’s a great time to export them to a System Field and broadcast an SMS opt-in flow to that audience.

-If you’re not sure exactly how to export the data, look at this ManyChat support article.
+If you’re not sure exactly how to export the data involving SMS opt-in, look at this ManyChat support article.

 By doing this, you can skip asking for phone numbers and send a Messenger conversation asking for permission.
 All they have to do is tap to opt-in!
 The flow might look like the one below: